hobbyfarm/guacamole-common-js/README.md

 # guacamole-common-js

 This repository tracks the official [guacamole-common-js](https://mvnrepository.com/artifact/org.apache.guacamole/guacamole-common-js) release on Maven and periodically builds a tree-shakable ECMAScript module from it.
+The tracking works semi-automatically with renovate bot.

 ## Overview